 “Charity Bank score top for both their ethical score, and a good rate on their ISA - if ethics are as important to you as rate, this could be a good option.
 It has the full £85k UK savings safety guarantee too.”

-To apply to open this savings product, please complete the application form and send it to the customer services team at: The Charity Bank Ltd, 194 High Street, Tonbridge, Kent, TN9 1BE.
+To apply to open this savings product, please complete the application form and send it to the customer services team at: Charity Bank, Fosse House, 182 High Street, Tonbridge, Kent, TN9 1BE.

 Opening an Ethical Cash ISA with Charity Bank will not just secure you a competitive return on your money.
 It will also help us lend money to any number of charities and social enterprises across the UK.